Specialty Supplements for HSV

 Foods containing quercetin are capers, red onion, shallots, berries, grapes, kale, broccoli, bell peppers, tomatoes, scallions, Brussels sprouts, cabbage, citrus fruits, red apples, asparagus, buckwheat, black and green tea, elderberry tea, almonds, and pistachios.
 However, some of these foods may be HSV triggers, and none likely contain high enough doses to ease herpes-related symptoms, although there are many other health benefits to eating these foods.

 Taking bromelain (200-800 mg daily) can help you better absorb quercetin.
 You can safely take up to 1000 mg of quercetin daily in divided doses.
 Taking quercetin on a full stomach is best.
-You should only take quercetin for 12 weeks at a time.
+You should take quercetin for no more than 12 weeks at a time.

 L-Lysine

 Lysine, also known as L-lysine, and arginine are two amino acids found in foods containing protein.
 Amino acids are the building blocks of proteins that serve to rebuild your bodily tissues.
 Both play vital roles in maintaining optimal health and wellness.
 You'll have to contend with these two particular amino acids when living with herpes.
 Arginine feeds the Herpes Simplex Virus.
 Lysine blocks arginine's ability to do so.
 Lysine is also beneficial for reducing stress and anxiety.
-The idea is to eat foods high in lysine to offset the arginine.
+The idea is to consume foods high in lysine to counteract the effects of arginine.
 You can learn more here.

 Monlaurin

 Monolaurin is a dietary supplement derived from lauric acid (a medium-chain fatty acid in coconut and palm oil).
-Monolaurin contains antiviral properties that penetrate the herpes virus biofilm and kill the virus, resulting in "no more herpes."
-Tests have proven this.
+Monolaurin has antiviral properties that penetrate the herpes virus biofilm and kill it, resulting in "no more herpes."
 You may read that it works for all human herpes viruses except genital herpes.
 Here's the thing.
-Some research studies reveal it works for genital herpes.
+Studies in mice have shown that monolaurin can activate HSV-2, while others have shown the opposite.
 You can read about those studies here.
-However, other studies on mice have shown that monolaurin can activate HSV-2.

-Monolaurin has few to no side effects, and the FDA has deemed it safe to take daily indefinitely.
-However, start slowly and work up to the suggested dose to avoid a Herxheimer Reaction (feeling under the weather due to viral die-off).
+Monolaurin has few to no side effects, and the FDA has deemed it safe for daily use indefinitely.
+However, start slowly and work up to the recommended dose to avoid a Herxheimer Reaction (feeling unwell due to viral die-off).
 Monolaurin kills off harmful bacteria and fungal infections without harming good bacteria.

 I have to warn you.
 Monolaurin has a soapy aftertaste, which can be enough to make some people feel nauseous (myself included).
 I suggest using only pellets, not capsules (capsules might make you burp the taste back up).
 You'll find a link to my favorite brand, The Ultimate Monolaurin, in The Herpothecary.
 For tips on dosing, click here.